Gutenberg Castle

 Unlike Vaduz Castle, Gutenberg Castle does not serve as a residence of the princely family of Liechtenstein and is open to the general public as a museum.
-The castle lies on a 70 meter high free-standing rock near the centre of Balzers and is accessible via a street and road known as Burgweg.
+The castle lies on a 70 metre high free-standing rock near the centre of Balzers and is accessible via a street and road known as Burgweg.

 Etymology

 The first written record of the castle's name dates to 1296.